 Lensabl is one of those rare companies that has a unique pitch.
 How you feel about that pitch will sell you or lose you within seconds.
 What are we talking about?
 The fact that Lensabl doesn’t sell glasses - it sells new lenses for your old frames, which makes it a different prospect to other brands in our guide to the best eyeglasses online.

 If you’ve forked out for a designer pair of frames, it's wise to protect your investment by keeping your lenses current and sharp.
-The Lensabl site is simple but effective, and some of the lenses are available at a decent discount.
-However, if you need new frames, opt for one of the other services such as GlassesUSA, Felix and Iris or FramesDirect.
+The Lensabl site is simple but effective, and some of the products are available at a decent discount.

-In our Lensabl review we look what the company offers, what existing customers think of the range and service, and what prices, shipping and extras you can expect.
-For further vision content, try our guides to the best contact lenses online and the best vision insurance, or learn how to clean your glasses properly.
+It doesn't sell the best contact lenses online, but there's plenty here for spectacle-wearers.
+In our Lensabl review, we look what the company offers, what existing customers think of the range and service, and what prices, shipping and extras you can expect.

 Lensabl review: How it works